Marriage in Islam: Nikah ceremony

 Nikah (wedding) ceremonies vary by culture and religious schools in Islam, but some practices are shared.
-These include the presence of a male guardian (walī) for the bride (usually her father); two male Muslim witnesses (or one male and two female; witnesses are required in Sunni Islam and recommended in Shia Islam); the offering of mahr (a gift from the groom to the bride); and freedom from any Islamic legal obstacles (such as the bride and groom being close relatives, or the man being a non-Muslim).
+These include the presence of a male guardian (walī) for the bride (usually her father); two male Muslim witnesses (or one male and two female; witnesses are required in Sunni Islam and recommended in Shia Islam); the offering of mahr (a gift from the groom to the bride); and freedom from any Islamic legal obstacles (such as the groom being non-Muslim).